BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 tags:
 - Objectives
 ---
-In the last part of the basics tutorials, you've learned how to write your own events and how to test them on the server directly without any conversation as well as built in a conversation.
+You have learned how to create your own events, test them on the server directly without a conversation, and integrate an event into your own conversations.
-In this part you will learn how to create your very first objectives and how to test them as well as triggering this objective with an event in a conversation.
+This section will teach you how to construct your first objectives, how to test them, and how to activate this objective with an event in a conversation.

 <div class="grid" markdown>
 !!! danger "Requirements"